lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 A significant portion of the LSBQe’s answers make use of sliders.
 Sliders are displayed in a lighter hue with their indicator displayed in the middle by default, and they have to be moved **at least once** for the answer to be valid.
 Once moved, the slider will turn a darker shade of blue to show that the slider is active and has been moved by the participant.

+.. // see if I can import color styles for text - s5defs.txt

 Should the participant want to keep the slider in the middle of the bar, the slider will need to be moved once and then moved back to the middle point of the bar.